nToken/ntoken-core/doc/init.md

 NOTE: This approach is intended for those wanting to run ntokend as the current user.
-You will need to modify org.ntoken.ntokend.plist if you intend to use it as a Launch Daemon with a dedicated ntokencore user.
+You will need to modify org.ntoken.ntokend.plist if you intend to use it as a Launch Daemon with a dedicated ntoken user.

 5. Auto-respawn
 -----------------------------------